lab11/otbr/software/otbr-log-rssi/README.md

 ### To install and start as a service:

-Navigate to the services directory and copy to systemd:
+Copy service to systemd and enable:

 ```
-cd ../../services/
 sudo cp otbr-log-rssi.service /etc/systemd/system/.
 sudo systemctl daemon-reload
 sudo systemctl enable otbr-log-rssi.service